XinChenQC/MEPplot/README.md

 #### 3. Search minimum energy path

-Firstly, users need provide a initial guess string.
+Firstly, users need to provide a initial guess string.
 An accurate initial guess string can be optimized to final result fast.
 The initial guess is defined by beads (at least 2 beads).
 Click `Guess beads` and provide the coordinates (X and Y) into dialog box,

 <img src=".\Readme-figures\R4.png" alt="R4"  />

 In this example, 4 beads are provided sequently to define a initial string.
-The initial guess string is then plotted on PES in black solid line.
+After clicking `OK`, the initial guess string is then plotted on PES in black solid line.

 <img src=".\Readme-figures\R5.png" alt="R5"  />